This Baileys Ice Cream with Baileys Caramel Sauce recipe is simple to make but completely complex in flavour. Perfect for a weekend treat.

 You're going to dig that about her too.
 Please welcome Donna to the blog.

 If you have extra caramel sauce, drizzle it on vanilla or chocolate ice cream, or over berries with whipped cream.
-Or pound cake.
-Or waffles.
-Or eat it with a spoon.
-Or … you might want to make an extra batch.
+Or pound cake, or even waffles.
+You can also eat it with a spoon.
+Or ... you might want to make an extra batch.

 - 1 tablespoon butter